vedi/knowledge-base/src/documents/unity/grow/Grow_FraudProtection.html.md

 ## Introduction

-There are dozens ways to hack the games.
-In general we can divide them into 2 categories:
+There are dozens of ways for hacking games, and they can be generally divided into 2 categories:

 * File Overwriting - Hackers search games for important files and variables containing the current game score, currency balance, and level progression.
 And change values to their benefit.
-* Fake in game purchases - Special hacking applications perform the faking communications with the game server.
+* Fake in-game purchases - Special hacking applications perform fake communications with the game server.

 ## Encrypted Storage

-Very often the developers save game data in plain text formats that makes it possible to hackers to find and to recognize these data.
+Developers very often save their game data in plain text files.
+Such files are easily found by hackers, who then can change their contents to their liking, and control the game data as they wish.
-After that they can replace values and get benefits in the game.

-There is a robust solution for this issue.
-It's an encrypting.
-If you use strong algorithms and keys to encrypt your data, it makes almost impossible to hackers to decrypt them.
+There is a simple and robust solution for this - encryption.
+Using a good encryption algorithm to encrypt your data will make it almost impossible for a hacker to decrypt it.

-Soomla's solutions use the encrypted storage and do the best to prevent your games from such kind of hacking.
+SOOMLA's solutions use encrypted storage and keep your games safe from this kind of hacking.
-Definitely you already noticed the "Soomla Secret" setting, when you set up Soomla libraries.
-It's up to you to define as strong key as it's possible, and keep it in secret to prevent hacking of your games.
+You have probably already noticed the "Soomla Secret" setting, when you set up SOOMLA libraries.
+It is up to you to define a key as strong as possible, and keep it secret to prevent hacking of your games.

 ## Server Side Verification

-When your games perform in-app purchasing, they communicate with App Store or Google Play server asking whether a transaction was completed successfully, and after that your game gives purchased virtual goods to the user.
+When an in-app purchase is made in your game, the game connects to the App Store or Google Play server in order to confirm that the transaction was completed successfully.
+After getting confirmation from the server the user is given the purchased virtual goods.

-Hacking software intercepts requests to the App Store or Google Play and emulates their behaviour.
-As result your games will give virtual goods to a hacker for free.
+Hacking tools intercept such requests to the App Store or Google Play and emulate their behavior, send a confirmation back for every request made by your game.
+As result the hacker would get virtual goods for free.

-The best way to prevent it to use a private server to do the verifications.
-When an user buys something from an app they are sent an electronic receipt.
-The game sends the receipt to your server.
-And the server performs a request to Google or Apple server to prove the receipt is valid.
-After that the server sends a respond to your game with result of verification.
-And only after that your game gives virtual goods to the user.
+The best way to handle this type of hacking tools is by using a private server to verify these transactions.
+When a user makes an in-app purchase an electronic receipt is generated, saved and sent back to the game.
+The game then sends the receipt to the private server and the server verifies this receipt with Google or Apple servers to confirm that the receipt is valid.
+The response is sent back to the game and only then will the user get the purchased virtual goods.

+Most games do not use a server, because the gameplay happens on the client side and there is no need for it.
+Implementing and maintaining a server takes a lot of effort, and creating one solely for the purpose of receipt verification seems a bit excessive.
-The most games do not have a server, because the gameplay happens on the client side.
-Implementing and maintenance of a server it's just additional article in your budget, and it's not evident for your investors to pay for it.
-That's why some games skip the server side verification, and this hole in security extensively used by the hackers.
+That's why some games skip the server side verification, and this hole in security is extensively used by hackers.

 Good news!
 Today you do not need such server at all.
-Soomla provides this receipt validation server.
-After verifying a receipt, it performs an extra step and checks for suspicious activities.
+SOOMLA provides such a receipt verification service with the added value of checking for suspicious activity.

 ## Fraud protection in Unity3d

-In order to turn on Fraud Protection in Unity3d, you just need to click on `Fraud Protection` check box in Soomla Settings.
+In order to turn on Fraud Protection in Unity3d, all you need to do is click on the `Fraud Protection` check box in Soomla Settings.
 Optionally, you can turn on `Verify On Server Failure` if you want to get purchases automatically verified in case of network failures during the verification process.

 Additionally you need to provide specific params needed for your billing service provider.

-* For Google Play go over [Google Play Purchase Verification](/android/store/Store_GooglePlayVerification).
+* For Google Play go over to [Google Play Purchase Verification](/android/store/Store_GooglePlayVerification).